 If you start seeing a strange pattern, try watching your students and document the oddities.

 Sometimes students need firmer reminders.
 Something else I noted in my daily inventory of oddities was damaged materials, mostly in the way of broken contact glass.
 One student chipped or downright broke three.
-In each instance, the student was held accountable by helping with darkroom clean up.
+In each instance, the student was held accountable and had to help with the darkroom clean-up.
 But I also started to follow and observe the student more closely.
 He was often careless and moved too quickly in the darkroom.
 The student was mentored, and broken glass was no longer an issue.

 When negative oddities begin to pop up, you need to have reasonable consequences in place.

-Here are 3 examples of logical consequences you might use in your classroom.
+Here are three examples of logical consequences you might use in your classroom:

 I mentioned shooting outside of the classroom space when discussing consequences.
 While the darkroom poses many challenges when it comes to management, there are several other places students can be while making their artwork.
 In my classroom, this included a digital editing station and a film loading room.
 Students also had access to a small lighting studio across the hallway.
 And, of course, there was always the possibility of students being outside or on other school grounds taking photographs.